Agenda

 TRACK: SCALING CUSTOMER ENGAGEMENT

 With only 10% of customers enrolled in energy programs, the greatest untapped capacity isn't in the grid—it's in customer engagement.
 Increasing customer engagement and participation means identifying and activating customers in the right combination of demand-side programs based on their preferences, propensity, and potential.
-In this session, panelists will share practical tactics for leveraging business intelligence, including device detection and propensity models, and personalized messaging and channel strategies to drive customer awareness,.engagement and enrollment in DR and VPP programs to deliver load flexibility when, where, and how the grid needs.
+In this session, panelists will share practical tactics for leveraging business intelligence, including device detection and propensity models, and personalized messaging and channel strategies to drive customer awareness, engagement and enrollment in demand-side programs.

 Clubhouse